HL7/cql/input/pages/09-b-cqlreference.md

 Note specifically that due to variability in the way week numbers are determined, comparisons involving weeks are not supported.

-When this operator is called with both <span class="id">Date</span> and <span class="id">DateTime</span> inputs, the <span class="id">Date</span> values will be implicitly converted to <span class="id">DateTime</span> values as defined by the <span class="id">[ToDateTime](#todatetime)</span> operator.
+When this operator is called with a mixture of <span class="id">Date</span> and <span class="id">DateTime</span> inputs, the <span class="id">Date</span> values will be implicitly converted to <span class="id">DateTime</span> values as defined by the <span class="id">[ToDateTime](#todatetime)</span> operator.

-When comparing DateTime values with different timezone offsets, implementations should normalize to the timezone offset of the evaluation request timestamp, but only when the comparison precision is hours, minutes, seconds, or milliseconds.
+When comparing DateTime values with different timezone offsets, the values are normalized to the timezone offset of the evaluation request timestamp, but only when the comparison precision is hours, minutes, seconds, or milliseconds.

+Note that for the purposes of comparison, seconds and milliseconds are combined as a single precision using a decimal, with decimal comparison semantics.

 If either or both arguments are <span class="kw">null</span>, the result is <span class="kw">null</span>.